voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

 ### What is *not* a voxel?

 If, for example, your values are generated in a *two*-dimensional grid and then 'expanded' into a *third* dimension during rendering, you are ***not*** using voxels.
-That's just a plain old [heightmap](https://en.wikipedia.org/wiki/Heightmap) *pretending* to be voxels.
+That's just a plain old [heightmap](https://en.wikipedia.org/wiki/Heightmap) *pretending* to be voxels!
+The exception to this are [run-length encoded](/wiki/storage/run-length-encoding) *columns* of voxels.

-In prehistoric times, voxels tended to be stored as [run-length encoded](/wiki/storage/run-length-encoding) columns in a two-dimensional grid (because memory was *not* cheap!), making them *2.5 dimensional*... so even though the terminology *today* says 'regular grid of values', this *still* counts as voxels; they are merely compressed at all times!

 ## What are voxels used for?